-Schedule of Assessment tasks:
+A. Schedule of Assessment Tasks:

-- Tasks will occur frequently through the course, starting in Term 1, 2021, at the start of Year 7 courses. - All students will be given an assessment schedule booklet indicating the assessment week(s) for each Stage 4: Year 7 course. - Students may be told marks and rankings for individual assessment tasks as they are marked. - Where there is a change to be made from the original assessment schedule, faculties will notify students in writing two weeks before the new task date.
+- Tasks will occur frequently throughout the course, starting in Term 1, 2022, at the start of Year 7 courses. - All students will be given an assessment schedule handbook indicating the assessment week(s) for each Stage 4: Year 7 course. - Students may be told marks and rankings for individual assessment tasks as they are marked. - Where there is a change to be made from the original assessment schedule, faculties will notify students in writing two weeks before the new task date.